 Users can purchase 50 pounds of resistance rods after some time.
 You are doable to perform leg press and squats with the built-in lat and squat bars.

 Again, the absence of a quick-change system will compel you to slide between the exercises all by yourself.

-This machine is a smart bet for people in search of a versatile home gym with a vertical arrangement.
+This machine is a smart bet for people searching for a versatile home gym with a vertical arrangement.